 When you come in for your exam your doctor can either block light from your eyes or apply a mild pressure to your jaw…if either one causes you to weaken you may need your Pineal adjusted.
-This is done with a very simple chiropractic alignment to your jawbone (mandible).
+This is done with a very simple and gentle alignment to your jawbone (mandible).

-**You can get into a “ slump” just like any athlete.
-When people get their Pineal Gland adjusted they often say that things seems to start flowing better and some even go so far to say that they feel LUCKIER!
+Lastly, you can get into a slump just like any athlete.
+When people get their Pineal Gland adjusted they often say that things seems to start flowing better, they make better decisions and some even go so far to say that they feel LUCKIER!

 ***Lastly, according to the research below… adjusting the Pineal might help with weight loss; along with Dr. Charles’ Weight Loss Recipe.

 Can Bright Light at Night Lead to Obesity?

 (Reuters Health) – Obesity rates may surge in places where artificial lights blaze all night compared to communities where people tend to live in darkness after the sun goes down, a recent study suggests.

 To explore this connection, researchers analyzed U.S. military satellite images of nighttime illumination around the globe and country-level data from the World Health Organization (WHO) on the prevalence of overweight and obese people.

 Artificial light at night contributed to excessive weight in men and women about as much as eating junk food, the research team reports in the International Journal of Obesity, online February 23.